dappros/ethora-chat-component-rn/README.md

 | Web / sign up | `https://app.chat.ethora.com` |
 | Swagger / API docs | `https://api.chat.ethora.com/api-docs/#/` |

-To target QA, point the equivalent props/env vars at `chat-qa.ethora.com`.
+To target a QA or staging environment, point the equivalent props/env vars at that environment's API + XMPP hosts.
 To self-host, override with your own `xmppSettings` and `baseUrl` — see the example below.

 ## Install